navdeeptrantor/ReusableComponents/README.md

 # Gitignore Tips
-For every ios app(having git repo) you should have .gitignore file contains following items.
-This can helps you reducing git conflicts.
+For every ios app(having git repo) you should have .gitignore file, that can helps you reducing git conflicts.
+Jus download Sample.Gitignore file and copy it to your projrct root folder and rename it as ".Gitignore".

-*.DS_Store
-.DS_Store
-xcuserdata
-project.xcworkspace
-Pods
-Podfile.lock
-*.xccheckout
-xcuserdata/
-*.xcworkspace
-xcschemes
-*.xcschemes